Skip to content

 • rel_tolerance_pct (float, optional) — maximum relative difference in percent.

 • Failure: Displays both values, absolute and relative differences.
+If no tolerance is provided, strict equality is enforced (diff must be exactly 0.0).

 reconcile_ratio_within